 Sponsored lenses are more interactive than geofilters.
 Filters are applied after a video or picture is taken, prior to sending to friend(s) and/or adding to a Snapstory.
 Lenses have special facial recognition technology, which allows users to become dogs, pretend to be Santa Claus, turn into demons, wear flower crowns and even puke rainbows through the app.
 It happens in three steps: pretrigger of detecting a user's face, trigger of reacting to the user's expression (like sticking a tongue out or queuing music) and post-trigger of creating the final product.

 In January 2016, the platform unveiled a new corporate feature: Discover.
-It's an entirely different part of the app, which allows users to view content created by prominent media organizations like Vice, Cosmopolitan and ESPN.
+It's an entirely different part of the app.
+With it, users view content created by prominent media organizations like Vice, Cosmopolitan and ESPN.

-Brands have the opportunity to advertise within these stories, in between the vibrant graphics and short clips, but unfortunately, the costs are out of reach for many small business owners.
+While brands do have the opportunity to advertise within Discover stories, the costs are out of reach for many small business owners.
 Wallaroo Media reports these ads begin at $50,000 for daily rates.
 Plus, the spots, which get premium placement by the app, are already reserved for publications and well-known brands.
 A live story, on the other hand, begins at $250,000.